woocommerce/woocommerce/readme.txt

 * Tweak - Removed unnecessary checkout form change trigger on load of the checkout page. #20655
 * Tweak - Add image size filters to wc_get_product_attachment_props(). #20722
 * Tweak - Only display the current site's tables for a multisite install when viewing the system status. #20731
+* Tweak - include the file path and line number where a fatal error occurred in the fatal errors log. #20787
 * Performance/Tweak - Use post_author for the order customer instead of '_customer_user' meta data. #17895
 * Performance - Exclude frontend include from REST API calls. #20000
 * Dev - REST API - Allows oAuth1.0a authentication under SSL.